Sometimes I just shake my head and laugh. At myself. I think yesterday the good Lord may have had a little chuckle too.

 That I could embrace something as life-changing as the thought of taking two children into our family for life and in the same 24 hours balk at taking one needy young man into our van for two hours may be comical.
 It is, for sure, inconsistent and upside-down.

-And balk I did Saturday morning when the doorbell ring at 8:15.
-I was looking forward to a mother-son date with Gabe after his game.
+And balk I did when the doorbell ring at 8:15 on Saturday morning.
+I was eager for a mother-son date with Gabe after his game.
 I resented this surprise arrival.

 That’s upside-down: embracing the big and grand and tripping over the little and mundane.